remirror/remirror/docs/introduction.md

 ### Expected knowledge

 This guide assumes that you're familiar with JavaScript and have some understanding of `React`.
-If you're brand new to programming or JavaScript I would encourage you to look into other resources before attempting to read through this.
-Of course, don't let me stop you from doing what you want.
+If you're brand new to programming or JavaScript then many would encourage you to look into other resources before attempting to read through this.
+I say, don't let that stop you from doing what you want.
 Joy is a wonderful commodity and if you find any comfort while reading this documentation, then by all means, craft your own beautiful unique path.